ghi-electronics/Documentation/software/tinyclr/tutorials/encoding-decoding.md

 The `alpha` is only used with the 8:8:8:8 color space to set the alpha channel value, between 0(transparent) to 255(opaque).

-### 1Bpp
+### 1Bpp Conversion

 The `ConvertTo1Bpp` function converts the internal 5:6:5 color space to 1BPP.
-ANy color will result in 1 and only black will result in 0.
+Any color will result in 1 and only black will result in 0.

 ```
 ConvertTo1Bpp(byte[] inArray, byte[] outArray, uint width)